 You might find that the area you touched up is now uneven and sticks out a little from the rest of the paint.
 It can look messy but don’t worry, this is to be expected with some products.

 Many touch up kits like Dr. ColorChip mentioned above, come with a special liquid that will help dissolve the access paint.
-If you don’t have this special liquid you may need to sand it down with very fine stand paper.
+If you don’t have this special liquid you may need to sand it down with very fine sandpaper.
 And then compound and polish the area.

 Protecting your paint with Paint Protection Film (PPF)